kvnyu24/ml_lib/README.md

 # ML Library

 A comprehensive machine learning library implementing various algorithms, preprocessing techniques, and utilities for data science and machine learning tasks.
-This library is implemented from scratch with help of LLMs to help myself better understand the inner workings of machine learning models.
+This library is implemented from scratch with help of LLMs to help everyone better understand the inner workings of machine learning models.
+Feel free to fork and contribute!
+Will gradually add more models, features, and utilities, as well as documentation and examples.

 ## 🌟 Features